d12frosted/elpa-mirror/gnu/corfu-readme.txt

   *NOTE*: Corfu uses child frames to show the popup and falls back to the default setting of the `completion-in-region-function' on non-graphical displays.
-There is a [package in the works] which uses overlays for the popup such that Corfu can be used when Emacs is running in a terminal.
+If you want to use Corfu in the terminal, install the package [corfu-terminal], which provides an alternative overlay-based display.

   <https://github.com/minad/corfu/blob/screenshots/light.png?raw=true>